Francis Turville-Petre: Life

-In 1928 he moved to Berlin, Germany and stayed at the Institute of Sexual Research, run by Dr Magnus Hirschfeld.
+In 1928 he moved to Berlin, Germany, and resided at the Institute of Sexual Research, run by Dr Magnus Hirschfeld.
 Whilst based in Berlin Turville-Petre was an active member of the Scientific Humanitarian Committee, which campaigned for gay legal reform and tolerance, and attended the Congress of the World League for Sexual Reform (also founded by Hirschfeld) in Copenhagen in 1928.
 Known by his friends as 'Fronny', Turville-Petre was openly gay.
 He encouraged his friend Christopher Isherwood to join him in Berlin, and together with W. H. Auden they enjoyed life, and especially the nightlife, in the city.
-Turville-Petre left Berlin in 1931, and took up residence on his private rented island of Agios Nikolaos (St Nicolas) near Euboea, in Greece.
+Turville-Petre left Berlin in 1931 and took up residence on his private rented island of Agios Nikolaos (St Nicolas) near Euboea, in Greece.
 Isherwood visited him there in 1933.

-Turville-Petre was the model for the title character of a lost play by Auden, The Fronny (1930); for the central character of their 1935 play The Dog Beneath the Skin, Auden and Isherwood preserved the name Francis and the idea of the character's wanderings through Europe, but the character in the later play did not resemble Turville-Petre himself.
+Turville-Petre was the model for the title character of a lost play by Auden, The Fronny (1930).
+For the central character of their 1935 play The Dog Beneath the Skin, Auden and Isherwood preserved the name Francis and the idea of the character's wanderings through Europe, but the character in the 1935 play did not resemble Turville-Petre himself.

-Isherwood's stay with Turville-Petre on Agios Nikolaos has been described as 'farcical but grim', and in 1959 Isherwood wrote a lightly fictionalised version of Fronny in Down There on a Visit, where he is portrayed as Ambrose, the mad king of a small Greek island.
+Isherwood's stay with Turville-Petre on Agios Nikolaos has been described as "farcical but grim", and in 1959 Isherwood wrote a lightly fictionalised version of Fronny in Down There on a Visit, where he is portrayed as Ambrose, the mad king of a small Greek island.

-Turville-Petre died in Cairo, Egypt in 1942 at the age of 41.
+Turville-Petre died of syphilis in Cairo, Egypt, in 1942 at the age of 41.
 His archaeological collections from the Middle East are held by the Pitt Rivers Museum, University of Oxford.